Surprise snow creates a unique hiking experience in Kananaskis Country, Alberta, Canada.

 From the parking area at the Stoney Nakoda Resort and Casino, 60 KM (37½ miles) west of Calgary, Alberta, the drive proceeds south via Kananaskis Trail (Hwy 40) on a typical Autumn day.

 Dry pavement is bordered by partially-foliated deciduous trees mixed with evergreens and stands of brilliant yellow aspen.
 Early morning air is crisp and rising sun creates a glow behind Fisher Range mountains to the left.

 The planned hiking mission for this day is the length over the four peaks of Pocaterra Ridge with a return route via descent into Rockfall Valley wedged between Mount Tyrwhitt and Pocaterra Ridge.

-The stop along Kananaskis Trail (Hwy 40) at Evan-Thomas Creek photographs the bridge on the Bill Milne Paved Trail linking the decimated Kananaskis Country Golf Course with Wedge Pond.
+The stop along Kananaskis Trail (Hwy 40) at Evan-Thomas Creek photographs the isolated bridge on the Bill Milne Paved Trail linking the decimated Kananaskis Country Golf Course with Wedge Pond.

-The plan is to hike the top of Pocaterra Ridge from north to south.
+Today's plan is to hike the top of Pocaterra Ridge from north to south.
 On the approach to the Little Highwood Pass Day Use parking area, it becomes obvious an overnight, isolated weather event has dropped a band of 15 cm (6 inches) of snow in the Highwood Pass area.